How to Write a Children's Book: The Ultimate Guide to Writing a Successful Book for Young Readers

 For example, I have a book called Be Brave Little One.
 Before writing this story, my intention was to write a book about courage that conveyed to children that bravery is a choice that shows up in all different ways.

-Don’t overthink this.
+Don't overthink this.
 Spend fifteen minutes jotting down an idea, and then try to pitch that idea in one to three sentences.
-When you’re done, share your thoughts in the practice box below.
+When you're done, share your thoughts in the Pro Practice Workshop here.

-When you’re done, I’d love to give you some feedback in the comments.
-And after you share your idea, be sure to share feedback on other writers’ ideas, too!
+And after you share your idea, be sure to share feedback on other writers' ideas, too!

 I'm Marianne Richmond—writer, artist and inspirationalist.
 My words have touched millions over the past two decades through my children's books and gift products.